Oneirical/bevy_tgfp/tutorial/6-let-chaos-reign.md

 }
 ```

 If you `cargo run` again, everything will work as planned.
-You'll notice a slight difference in the way turns are displayed on the screen - hunters visibly move after the player instead of undertaking a simultaneous movement.

 # Lasers For Everyone